calvinzhoufeng/gcp-vms-sleep/README.md

+# Introduction
+To support multiple VMs, please find out the full details: https://medium.com/@cyanzhoufeng/gcp-put-your-staging-env-into-sleep-mode-during-non-working-hours-bc557673028d
+This code is used to achieve the functions described in this Medium article

-# The code is to enhance the existing function Scheduling Compute Instances with Cloud Scheduler
+## The code is to enhance the existing function Scheduling Compute Instances with Cloud Scheduler

 Below is the original README of the sample code, it also includes the instruction